About Bradford on Avon Museum

 Its funding comes from the subscriptions of Museum Society members, the donations of visitors and occasional grants from Bradford on Avon Town Council, Wiltshire Council, charitable trusts and government agencies.

-- donating money – every bit helps!
+- donating money or fund-raising – every bit helps!

 - joining the Museum Society